-As part of their Consent Degree with the U.S. EPA, Lima developed a Long-Term Control Plan (LTCP) to mitigate their wet weather issues.
+As part of their Consent Decree with the U.S. EPA, Lima developed a Long-Term Control Plan (LTCP) to mitigate their wet weather issues.
 One piece of the LTCP was to increase the wastewater treatment plant’s flow capacity from 53 million gallons per day to 70 million gallons per day and to help them meet their target of reduced overflows.

 But Lima couldn’t just shut down their plant for this necessary project.
 Consequently, they turned to Jones & Henry to find ways to complete this project while minimizing disruptions to the operations of the wastewater treatment facility.

 To keep the wastewater facility up and running, Jones & Henry worked with the City to select a Construction Manager at Risk (CMAR) to construct their headworks project and served as the engineer of record for design and construction.

 The CMAR project delivery method gave the City more certainty of the project construction cost and reduced the probability of delays and change orders.
 Jones & Henry developed the project phases with the construction manager to allow the improvements to be implemented while continuing the treatment of wastewater.

 Jones & Henry designed the headworks of the treatment facility, allowing the plant to receive 70 million gallons per day of flow.
 This included screening, grit removal, and primary treatment.

 We increased the effluent pumping and renovated the disinfection facility to allow the 70 million gallons per day to be pumped through the plant and disinfected.